 Confirm They Got the Application

 The most important reason is to confirm they received it.
-Accidents and errors happen after submitting an application, even when you send it in electronically.
+Accidents and errors happen after you submit an application, even when you send it in electronically.
 Things get lost.
 Websites experience problems.
-It’s best to double check with the school that they got everything you sent in.
+It’s best to double-check with the school that they got everything you sent in.
 This could include the application, essay, letters of recommendation, and more.

 In the same vein, this is why it’s a good idea to send in your college applications well ahead of the deadline.
 Accidents happen: your internet may go out, the college’s submission website may go down.
 Point is, something might prevent your app from making it in.
 In addition to reducing stress, it also gives you time to check in to ensure they actually received your paperwork.
 If you’re missing parts of your application at the deadline, it can result in a decline.

 Confirm With The College Received Everything

-You’ll also want to confirm with your they received every aspect of the application, not just what you personally sent in.
-Your FAFSA information is one, but you also want to be sure they received your official transcripts, school reports, SAT or ACT scores, SAT Subject Test scores if you took them, and a mid year report if required.
+You’ll also want to confirm that they received every aspect of the application, not just what you personally sent in.
+Your FAFSA information is one, but you also want to be sure they received your official transcripts, school reports, SAT or ACT scores, SAT Subject Test scores if you took them, and a mid-year report if required.

-In some cases, your college may also request that the teacher (or other professional) who is writing a letter of recommendation for you send it in directly to the school.
+In some cases, your college may also request that the teacher (or other professionals) who is writing a letter of recommendation for you send it directly to the school.
 You’ll want to follow up with any teachers who are writing the letters as well as your college to confirm that they were sent and received.
-Don’t forget to send a thank you note to your teachers who wrote you recommendations too!
+Don’t forget to send a thank-you note to your teachers who wrote your recommendations too!

 And Don’t Forget a Thank You Note After an Interview